logo for solving-math-problems.com

 Third, when real numbers are added or multiplied, the result is always another real number (this is called the "closure" property).
 [This is not the case with all arithmetic operations.
 For example, the square root of a -1 yields an imaginary number.]

 With these three points in mind, the question is: , How can we use real numbers in practical calculations?
-What rules apply to these math properties?
+What rules apply?

 • How should numbers be added, subtracted, multiplied, and divided?
 What latitude do we have?